 The best defense against disease is information.
 The more you know, the better equipped you are to make wise decisions about your health care.
 The more you know about our daily procedures and policies, the more comfortable you will feel.

 If you are a new patient to our office, please complete the following forms prior to your first office visit.
 Filling them out before you arrive will allow us to attend to your medical needs more quickly.
 Thank you and please call our office at (410) 571-5014 if you have any questions.
-Complete our Health History Form, HIPAA CONSENT FORM and Patient Screening Form.
+Complete our Health History Form and HIPAA Consent Form.

 This form, Notice of Privacy Practices, presents the information that federal law requires us to give our patients regarding our privacy practice.